stembotvn/OttoDIY_Vbot/README.md

 You can do it yours
 ## About this Library
 - I mixed with some changes, by Arrange all C++ files in 1 library so it is easy to install in Arduino.
-- Modify to use with Bluetooth HC06 in SoftwareSerial, so you can upload code without removing the HC06 Module as using HC06 in Hardware Serial
+- Modify to use with Bluetooth HC06 in SoftwareSerial, so you can upload code without removing the HC06 Module
 - Can Programming the Otto in Scratch Language using mBlock software (Both Arduino mode and Scratch Mode)

 ## Installation